Grow. Smarter.℠Help Clients' Assets Grow More Efficiently

-Help your clients take advantage of investment efficiencies to help grow their assets.
+Help clients take advantage of investment efficiencies to help grow their assets.

 The account value is not guaranteed, can fluctuate, and may lose value.

-It is important to note that the Years to Double example above does not guarantee investment results or function as a predictor of how your investment will perform.
+It is important to note that the Years to Double example above does not guarantee investment results or function as a predictor of how an investment will perform.
 It is simply an approximation of the impact a targeted rate of return would have.
-Investments are subject to ﬂuctuating returns and there can never be a guarantee that any investment will double in value.
-Tax-deferred accounts are subject to ordinary income tax at the time of withdrawal.
+Investments are subject to fluctuating returns and there can never be a guarantee that any investment will double in value.

 - What is a variable annuity?

 A variable annuity is a contract with an insurance company.
 It's a long-term investment designed for retirement purposes.
-Your clients invest money in professionally managed investment portfolios, where it accumulates tax-deferred.
+Clients invest money in professionally managed investment portfolios, where it accumulates tax-deferred.
 Investment returns and the principal value of an investment will fluctuate so that an investor's units, when redeemed, may be worth more or less than the original investment.
-When your clients retire, their investment can be used to generate a stream of regular income payments that are guaranteed for as long as they live.
+When the client retires, their investment can be used to generate a stream of regular income payments that are guaranteed for as long as they live.
 In addition, variable annuities may provide a guaranteed death benefit for their beneficiaries.
 It is important to remember that annuity contracts contain exclusions, limitations, reductions of benefits and terms for keeping them in force.

 - Why does the company behind the annuity matter?

-When the time comes for your clients to use the benefits that are offered by a variable annuity it is important to remember that all guarantees including the optional benefits are backed by the claims-paying ability of the issuing insurance company and do not apply to the underlying investment options.
+When the time comes for clients to use the benefits that are offered by a variable annuity it is important to remember that all guarantees including the optional benefits, are backed by the claims-paying ability of the issuing insurance company and do not apply to the underlying investment options.

-- Can Prudential help me determine if an annuity is right for my clients?
+- Can Prudential help me determine if an annuity is right for clients?

-It's up to you to determine if a variable annuity is suitable for your clients.
+It's up to you to determine if a variable annuity is suitable for clients.
 Prudential Annuities does not provide investment advice.
-The selections you choose together with your clients are all dependent on their investment goals and their risk tolerance.
+The selections you choose together with the client are all dependent on their investment goals and their risk tolerance.

-- What happens if my clients need access to their money?
+- What happens if clients need access to their money?

 There are limitations and restrictions when making withdrawals.
 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals reduce the account value and the living and death benefits proportionately.

-- What are some of the other considerations that my clients and I need to think about when they invest in various asset allocation portfolios offered by a variable annuity?
+- What are some of the other considerations that the clients and I need to think about when they invest in various asset allocation portfolios offered by a variable annuity?

 Certain asset allocation portfolios may use leverage, short sales, and derivatives or engage in other speculative practices within their alternative investments.
 These practices include a high degree of risk and may increase the risk, size, and velocity of investment losses.
 Although certain alternative strategies seek to reduce risk by attempting to reduce correlation with equity and bond markets, no guarantee can be given that such efforts will be successful.
 The fees and expenses associated with alternative investments are generally higher than those for traditional investments.
 Lastly, diversification does not assure against loss in a declining market.